The Ethics of Performance Enhancing Drugs in Sports

 Readers are introduced to a new theoretical approach to addressing ethical issues in sports.
 These issues are based on arguments advanced on responsible freedom, perspective knowledge, and duties that can be utilized by sports stakeholders (athletes, team doctors, fans, sporting organizations, coaches, etc.) as they strive for success and minimize unfair practices.

 Important questions are posed concerning respect for others, respect for rules, respect for the game, and respect for self.
 Also, an investigation into ethics and doping is conducted to unravel whether doping athletes impose undue limitations on their freedom.
-Thus, the idea of absolute freedom is questioned, and “privileged freedom” is looked into.
+Thus, the idea of absolute freedom is questioned, and “privileged freedom” is explored.

 About the Author(s)